 Consistency is key when it comes to developing a strong prayer life.
 Those who are inconsistent in their prayer habits may find it difficult to maintain their connection with God.

-Reasons Why You Must Have a Consistent Prayer Life
+Reasons Why You Must Have a Deep Prayer Life

 Here are five reasons why having a consistent prayer life is necessary for every Christian.